Reetam0006/Day-Genie/README.md

 #    H2 Console: http://localhost:8080/h2-console  (JDBC: jdbc:h2:mem:daygenie)
 ```

-The app runs with H2 in-memory database by default — no MySQL setup needed for dev.
+The schema is auto-managed by Hibernate on startup — no manual migrations needed.

 ---